Shareholder value

 Shareholder value is a business term, sometimes phrased as shareholder value maximization.
 The term expresses the idea that the primary goal for a business is to increase the wealth of its shareholders (owners) by paying dividends and/or causing the company's stock price to increase.
-It became a prominent idea during the 1980s and 1990s, along with the management principle value-based management or managing for value.
+It became a popular concept in business management during the 1990s and led to a management approach often called value-based management or managing for value.

 Definition

-The term shareholder value, sometimes abbreviated to SV, can be used to refer to:
+The term shareholder value can be used to refer to: